-The Bonita Block is part of the retained area of the original SC 6.
+SC 6 Bonita Block is part of the retained area of the original SC 6 granted in 1973.
+The 10-year exploration period and the subsequent 25-year production period expired last February 2009.

-A 15-year extension period for the block was requested from and subsequently granted by the DOE in March 2009.

-The conditions for the grant of the 15-year extension period require the submission and implementation of a yearly work program and budget.
+In 2009, a 15-year extension period for the Bonita Block was requested from and subsequently granted by the DOE.
+The conditions for the grant of the 15-year extension period required the submission and implementation of a yearly work program and budget.
 It includes as well financial assistance to the DOE for training and scholarships in geological and engineering studies.
+The term of SC 6 will expire on February 28, 2024.